List of Teenage Mutant Ninja Turtles characters: Jennika

 Jennika (nicknamed Jenny) is the second female turtle introduced in the franchise after Venus de Milo.
 She was created for the IDW Comics series.
 She wears a yellow mask and her weapon of choice are tekko kagi claws.
 She was initially a human foot clan member.
 After being defeated in an assassination attempt on Splinter, she was put under the tutelage of Leonardo and began to warm up to her new family.
 After being stabbed by Karai, Jennika was given an emergency blood transfusion from Leonardo.
 The mutagen and turtle DNA in Leo's blood bonded with Jennika and mutated her into a mutant turtle.
 Despite her loyalty to the team, due to her near-death experience, Jennika still has unresolved anger issues towards Karai.

+Starting from issue #117, Jennika was revealed to be bisexual, forming a new romantic relationship with one of the mutants of Mutant Town, the pig mutant Sheena, due to their shared love of music.

+In addition to the mainline Turtles comic book series by IDW, Jennika has also been the lead in the three-issue miniseries Teenage Mutant Ninja Turtles: Jennika in 2019, which was followed by the six-issue sequel miniseries Teenage Mutant Ninja Turtles: Jennika II in 2020.

 Baron Draxum

 Baron Draxum (nicknamed Barry) is from Rise of the Teenage Mutant Ninja Turtles (voiced by John Cena in season one, Roger Craig Smith in season two).
 As the self-proclaimed protector of all Yōkai, Draxum seeks to mutate humanity to avert a prophecy predicting their destruction.